 He's GREAT with customer service, as is Jordan.
 Jordan is your go-to guy for shipping, tracking, and any customer issues or questions.

-The smiling girl in the center of the photo is Javiera, or Javi, as we call her.
+Then there is Javiera, or Javi, as we call her.
 She helps with shipping and now makes all the videos.
+She came to work for us doing inventory...and can you believe it?
+A love story ensued.
+Now she is Rob's wife.

 We host a workshop in May that lasts a long weekend, and it is held at Das Dutch Haus in Columbiana, Ohio.
 Usually we feature assemblage, metal colorization and/or polymer clay.
 We also do sessions on Responsible Repurposing, which is determining what vintage jewelry has worth and should not be made into something else, but sold in order to fund your own jewelry making business.
 Usually there is some polymer clay play, too!
 There is usually room for 35-38 in the workshop.